OP445/FreeNOS-1.0.3/README.md

 Contributions:
 Kareem worked on the ps -l command and creating the video and demonstrating the commands running.
-Parth worked on the renice command
+Parth worked on the renice command and implemented the sc command.

+Comments:

+FreeNOS with process priority scheduling implementation.

+Updated ps application, added enum priority levels 1-5.
+Implemented sc and renice applications.
+Made the appropriate changes to the library and Kernal directories.

 About {#mainpage}